krootee/Ghost/README.md

 ### Teensy 3.1/3.2 (external)

 Uses a standard Teensy 3.2 board from pjrc.com.
-In later versions I'm planning on incorporating a custom Teensy directly into the PCB.

 The Teensy is based around a MK20DX256VLH7, an ARM Cortex-M4 at 72MHz.
 It contains 2k EEPROM where the car's configuration is stored.

+In later versions I'm planning on incorporating a custom Teensy directly into the PCB.
+If so, then I can remove the MIC5219-3.3, since the Teensy also comes with a 3.3V regulator.

 ### HM-11 bluetooth

 Revision 1 has both Bluetooth and WiFi.
 This version is for determining if BT or WiFi is easiest to work with.
 Later versions will only have one of the two.

-Is is not allowed to remotely control the car during the Folkrace, but the BT/WiFi functionality is very useful during debugging and experimentation.
+It is not allowed to remotely control the car during the Folkrace, but the BT/WiFi functionality is very useful during debugging and experimentation.
 It allows receiving telemetry data during racing, and makes it easy to change configuration without reprogramming entire Teensy.

 ### ESP8266 WiFi